protontypes/open-sustainable-technology/README.md

 - [ASGS](https://github.com/StormSurgeLive/asgs) - Provides software infrastructure for automating coastal ocean modelling for real time hurricane decision support.
 - [StormR](https://github.com/umr-amap/StormR) - An R package allowing to easily extract storm track data for given locations or areas of interests, to generate wind speed and direction fields, and to compute summary statistics characterising the behaviour of winds generated by tropical storms and cyclones.
 - [TREC](https://github.com/tsdataclinic/TREC) - Allows users to efficiently assess the climate risk for transit stations within the context of the access it provides to vital services and regions.
+- [CWWED](https://github.com/flackdl/cwwed) - Serves as an interactive GIS database for hosting and disseminating post-storm assessment data created by the Named Storm Event Model.

 ### Radiative Transfer